lvanengelen/category-theory/Definitions.md

 `f • g = g • f = id`.

 ## Uniqueness up to isomorphism
-Uniqueness where unique objects have isomorphisms between each pair of them.
+Uniqueness where unique objects have [isomorphisms](#isomorphism) between each pair of them.

-## Uniqueness up to isomorphism
+## Uniqueness up to unique isomorphism
-Uniqueness up to isomorphism where there is only a single isomorphism between each pair of them.
+Uniqueness up to isomorphism where there is only a single [isomorphism](#isomorphism) between each pair of them.

 ## Opposite category (C^op)
 Category derived from `C` with all morphisms reversed.